Review: Finnair Short-Haul Business Class

 - What are the seats like in Finnair narrowbody business class?

 - They are just regular seats.
-If the aircraft has a 3+3 layout, the adjacent seat will be free.
+The adjacent seat will be free if the aircraft has a 3+3 layout.

 - Is Wi-Fi free for Finnair Business Class passengers?